MSW in Social Welfare

 3-Year Program:

-A 3-year part-time program is available for students interested in the Child and Family Well-Being Area of Concentration.
+A 3-year program option is available for students interested in the Child and Family Well-Being Area of Concentration.
 Students in this program will take classes in the mornings and work with their practicum agencies to complete their required internship hours over the course of their academic program.
 Please note that this is not an evening and weekend program, classes and internship will be scheduled during regular business hours.
 The total cost of the 8 quarter MSW is $69,244.13, while the 3-year program total cost with the PPS credential added is $77,887.15.
 These costs are based on CA residency and current published tuition information (subject to change).

 For domestic non-resident students, the total cost of the 8 quarter MSW is $82,060.10, while the 3-year program total cost with the PPS credential added is $90,703.00.
 For international students, the total cost of the 8 quarter MSW is $103,444.57, while the 3-year program total cost with the PPS credential added is $116,375.00.
 These costs are based on non-CA and international residency and current published tuition information (subject to change).